-Ardfern has been our boat's winter home for years so I cannot escape a personal bias for such a nice place.
-The marina is sheltered (ph 01852 500 247), the chandlery is the best in the area, there is a webcam, the staff are exceptionally friendly and will fix all the broken bits, this is a good place to leave a boat for a bit, and the countryside around is Argyll at its knobbly best.
-Of course it is quite a way up Loch Craignish and not a place to escape from people in the height of summer, but there are compensations as well as the marina facilities: the pub, the Crafty Kitchen, the shop, and the walks.
+Ardfern has been our boat's winter home for many years so I cannot escape a personal bias for such a nice place.
+The marina is sheltered (ph 01852 500 247), the chandlery is the best in the area, the staff are exceptionally friendly and will fix all the broken bits, this is a good place to leave a boat for a bit, and the countryside around is Argyll at its knobbly best.
+Of course it is quite a way up Loch Craignish and not a place to escape from people in the height of summer, but there are compensations as well as the marina facilities: the pub, hopefully the resurrected Crafty Kitchen soon, the shop, and the walks.

-Out of the marina to the left you get to an extremely well stocked shop in a couple of minutes (under new ownership in 2016).
+Out of the marina to the left you get to an extremely well-stocked shop in a couple of minutes (under new ownership in 2016).
 You can preorder your provisions if you give them a bit of warning (ph 01852 500298).
-In another few minutes you get to the Crafty Kitchen, and across the road the Galley of Lorne hotel and pub.
+In another few minutes you get to the Crafty Kitchen (hopefully), and across the road the Galley of Lorne hotel and pub.

-Just past the Galley you will find the early 19th century parish church, a bit dilapidated on the outside with a couple of curious painted walls to give the impression of windows, but inside all is plain and serene.
+Just past the Galley you will find the early 19th century parish church, a bit dilapidated on the outside with a couple of curious painted walls to give the impression of windows, the inside is plain and serene.
 The painted woodwork gives a charming sense of airiness.